wegnerce/taxomias/README.md

 ## Revision history

 v0.2 (June '17)
-- bug fix, modification of the routines to retrieve genome data revised routines:
+- bug fix, modification of the routines to retrieve genome data, modified routines:
   * taxomias.GenomeByTaxid
   * taxomias.AllGenomesByTaxid
 - bug fix, revision of the setup procedure for genome path